yixqiao/NeuroScribe/README.md

 ***

-Built by Yixuan Qiao, Rohan Bansal, and Andy Li for BitHacks 2020.
+Built by Yixuan Qiao, Andy Li, and Rohan Bansal for BitHacks 2020.